AngelaTheCat/The-Councils-Lotions-and-Potions/README.md

 ### The White Lotion
 This lotion comes in the forms of syrups, tattoo inks, powders, teas, candies and syringes~ This lotion completely nullifies any arousal the user may have~ The effect is immediate and clears the arousal that is currently built up, meaning the user can rebuild their arousal after use immediately~ However, these lotions are not for sale and it is hard to gain them from an Angela~

+### The Yellow Syringes
+These syringes are able to cause the recepient to grow a cock, the size depends on the amount of yellow lotion used.
+The syringe can also be used to remove the cock if the cock has been grown via the syringe before.

 ## Lipsticks

 ### The Pink Lipstick and Immunity Pill